 - Over a 5-year period, 40% of students not going onto supervised practice programs the year they complete the program will gain acceptance into graduate school.

 - Over a 5-year period, 40% of students not going onto supervised practice programs or graduate school the year they complete the program will secure employment in nutrition.

 - Over a 5-year period, at least 10% of graduates will identify professional leadership roles they are engaged in.

 - Master's Degree in Nutrition and Dietetics

-- Department of Nutrition and Dietetics
+- Department of Health, Nursing and Nutrition

 - Learn more about applying for admissions to the nutrition program